About bid adjustments for Hotel ads

 - Bid adjustments are available only for the Manual CPC, CPC% or Enhanced CPC bidding strategies in Google Ads.
-They aren't available for the Commission bidding strategy.
+Commissions campaigns support a -100% device bid adjustment.
 Learn about bidding strategies for Hotel campaigns

 - When you set up a campaign, you can choose a maximum effective bid limit.
 If you choose this option, any combination of base bids plus bid adjustments won't exceed the maximum effective bid limit.

 - If you create bid adjustments, the adjustment will be used unless a campaign or ad group is paused.